 How Can a Company Establish Their Target Audience?

 A company should first try to determine what demographic its target audience will belong to strictly based on the nature of the product or service they sell.
 If the product involves physical therapy for instance, it most likely will be tailored to the older generations, just as video games will tailor to the interests of the children growing up now.
 Once the most basic demographic information is determined, a company should examine its customers’ behaviour regularly.
-Understanding the psychological mindset of one’s customer will eventually lead to sales in the long run.
-Catering to your target market’s hobbies, interests, and ideologies will lead to higher chance companies will stay in the industry for more extended periods.
+Understanding the psychological mindset of one’s customer will eventually lead to sales.
+Catering to your target market’s hobbies, interests, and ideologies will lead to a higher chance companies will stay in the industry for more extended periods.

 To help establish a target audience, it is crucial to complete consumer test groups to determine the demographic and personality of people most intrigued with the company’s product.
 They can provide feedback and help to improve a product, so more people feel inclined to purchase it.
 The larger the test group, the more accurate the results will be relative to the entire population of possible customers.